What is an HO-3 insurance policy for homeowners?

 When it comes to HO-3 vs. HO-4 policies, the difference is straightforward.
 An HO-3 policy is a typical homeowners policy, while the HO-4 is a renters policy.

 An HO-4 policy protects a renter’s possessions and provides liability coverage.
-Sometimes, it also includes coverage for additional living expenses.
+Sometimes, it also includes coverage for additional living expenses, or loss of use.
 If a renter must relocate while their home is being repaired due to a covered loss, additional living expense coverage can help them pay for a hotel or temporary rental.
 HO-4 insurance does not cover the structure of the building you rent.
 Instead, the landlord covers the structure through a policy of their own.

 HO-3 vs. HO-5 policies

-HO-3 vs. HO-5 policies is an easier comparison, since they are both homeowners policies.
-An easy way to keep these policies straight is that the HO-5 policy is like an upgraded version of the HO-3.
-An HO-5 policy provides open-perils coverage for both your structure and your possessions.
-An HO-3, on the other hand, still covers your structure under open perils but gives named-perils coverage for your possessions.
-Additionally, an HO-5 policy can offer additional coverage for expensive items like jewelry, but not always.
+HO-3 vs. HO-5 policies are easier to compare since they are both homeowners policies.
+Put simply, an HO-5 policy is like an upgraded version of the HO-3.
+An HO-5 policy provides open-perils coverage for both structures and possessions.
+An HO-3, on the other hand, covers structures on an open-perils basis but provides named-perils coverage for possessions.
+Additionally, an HO-5 policy may offer additional coverage for expensive items like jewelry (but not always).

 In other words, there are more coverage restrictions on your possessions under an HO-3.
 This usually makes an HO-3 policy cheaper than an HO-5 policy.